Friends of the Israel Defense Forces: Governance and organization

-In July 2025, after an internal investigation was reported publicly, board chair Morey Levovitz and CEO Steven Weil resigned.
-Nily Falic, a past chair, served as interim national chair while Maj.
-Gen. (res.)
-Nadav Padan moved into the chief executive role.
-Padan later reaffirmed the organization's claim of exclusive authorization in the U.S., a point that remained contested in press coverage.

 FIDF reports more than two dozen regional chapters across the United States, coordinated by a national office that works with Israeli counterparts on project pipelines and compliance.

 Public filings list executives and directors and disclose compensation, while the charity reports a mix of paid staff and volunteers across regions.
+Despite claiming to be a "non-political, non-military organization", CEOs of the FIDF have included past Israeli politicians and military personnel, including Ehud Olmert and Yitzhak Gershon.

 Programs and activities

+Wounded Warrior Project Soldier Ride participants and Israeli wounded veterans meet during the 2010 joint adaptive cycling tour organized in partnership with FIDF.

 FIDF funds family-support programs, memorial and bereavement initiatives, and financial assistance for basic needs through vouchers and grants administered with Israeli partners.
 The organization also funds housing, stipends, counseling, and community services for IDF "lone soldiers," defined as service members without immediate family in Israel.
+The FIDF provides packages to active service lone soldiers, and pays for flights for lone soldiers to go home and visit their families.
+Other services provided to lone soldiers include monetary gifts, holiday vouchers, housing, and recreational activities.

 Through its IMPACT! program, FIDF provides four-year academic scholarships for former combat and combat-support soldiers from low-income backgrounds and pairs recipients with donors, having reported its 20,000th scholarship recipient in 2024 with continued expansion in 2025.

-Programs include physical and psychological rehabilitation, retreats, and bereavement support for families of the fallen, delivered in coordination with Israeli agencies, as well as rest and recuperation, cultural activities, and holiday programming for units and families.
+Programs include physical and psychological rehabilitation, retreats, and bereavement support for families of the dead, delivered in coordination with Israeli agencies, as well as rest and recuperation, cultural activities, and holiday programming for units and families.

 Capital projects have included well-being and education facilities on the IDF's training campus in the Negev and synagogues and community spaces on bases.
 During crises the charity runs time-bound appeals focused on medical equipment, resilience, and family support, implemented with the Association for Israel's Soldiers and the Ministry of Defense.

+In the United States, FIDF supports the claim that American Judaism is synonymous with support for Israel and the Israeli military.
+The organization also funds construction projects, subsidizes foreign-born soldiers in the military, and offers donors the opportunity to subsidize entire military units through their "Adopt a Battalion" and "Adopt a Brigade" programs.
+The FIDF tax disclosure for 2022 shows the organization spent roughly $2.5 million on their Adopt a Brigade program to "sponsor the needs of the 24 brigades adopted by FIDF (over 50,000 soldiers)."
+The Miami chapter of the organization previously sponsored the Golani Brigade, whose soldiers "have fought in all of Israeli's wars".